-If a property you like is not in an auction, you can still place a bid on it.
-To do so, please visit sedo.com our host, open a free account and place your bid.
-If your proposal is accepted, it will start an auction that runs for seven days.
+If a property you like is not in an auction, you can still bid on it.
+Please visit sedo.com, our host, open a free account, and place your bid.
+If your proposal is accepted, it will start an auction for seven days.
 The winning submission will get the domain.
-More information is available at Sedo or a broker of your choice
+More information is available at Sedo or at a broker of your choice.

-Anyone who ever attended an auction knows that things can get very exciting, very fast.
-Items that have been estimated to bring in $$$, jump over and above the estimate and sell for $$$$.
-On the other hand, high price items, expected to be a hit, do not always find any interest or the reserve remains unmet.
+Anyone attending an auction knows that things can get very exciting.
+Items that have been estimated to bring in $$$ jump over and above the estimate and sell for $$$$.
+On the other hand, high-price items expected to be a hit do not always find any interest, or the reserve remains unmet.
 Reserve is our keyword, and that brings us to domain auctions.

-A reserve is a minimum price the seller wants, but the amount of the reserve is usually not known.
-If a seller sets the reserve at $1000, and you bid $500, then your offer might be accepted, but it would remain below reserve.
-It would take more bidding attempts of up to $1000 or more for it to sell.
+A reserve is a minimum price the seller wants, but the reserve amount is usually unknown.
+For example, if a seller sets the budget at $1000, and you bid $500, your offer might be accepted, but it would remain below the reserve.
+It would take more bidding attempts of up to $1000 or more to sell.

-Once you have selected a domain and would like to buy it, you are only three easy steps away from owning it.
-Contact a broker of your choice and:
+Once you select a domain and want to buy it, you are only three easy steps away.
+First, contact a broker of your choice and:

 Make an offer.